Wailing Song

 The audio material was made available with the kind permission of the Junges Theater Augsburg.

-In 2015, I worked on a postcard of “Mary with the Child Jesus” every day in my own way.
-In the end, there were 365 collages about motherhood, childhood and memory.
+In 2015, I worked on a postcard from my collection every day – most of them with the motif “Mary with the baby Jesus”, the archetype of all mother-son relationships.
+In the end there were 365 collages about motherhood and childhood.

-This was an annual project initiated by Antje Fischer, realised together with Antje Fischer and Marlies Achermann-Gisinger.
-All the works of this project with more than 1000 postcards were presented to the public in the joint exhibition “Ansichtssache” in Münsingen.
+This was an annual project initiated by Antje Fischer, realised together with her and Marlies Achermann-Gisinger.
+All the works of this project with more than 1000 postcards were presented to the public in the joint exhibition Ansichtssache (Point of View) in Münsingen.

 “25 years after the end of the Cold War, the political distance between Western Europe (e.g. Austria) and Eastern Europe (e.g. Romania) seems to be increasing again in many respects.
 But this distorts the fact that there is a lot of shared history, which already becomes evident when looking at the parallels between the cities of Vienna and Timisoara.
 For their piece Utopia lives next door, the authors move through both cities, inspired by the situationist concept of psychogeographical examination of urban environments by means of “dérive” the deliberately drifting walk through a city.
 The starting point of the excursions are the quarters Innere Stadt and Josefstadt – due to the shared history, both Vienna and Timisoara have districts with these names.
 From the field recordings thus collected, the authors compose the soundscape of a utopian city in which the difference between West and East has been erased.
 Woven into the composition are voice recordings from interviewees recalling instances of lived solidarity under difficult social and political circumstances in Vienna and Timisoara during different phases of the 20th century.
 Based on shared thematic motifs, the quotes are arranged into a quasi-dialogic relation to each other that offers a glimpse of the possibilities that were at hand, but were missed in the actual history of Austria and Romania.
 The speakers are Friederike Brenner (born in 1923 in Mödling near Vienna) and Johann Kassnel (born 1932 in Jahrmarkt near Timisoara).”
 (Gerald Fiebig)